musa-5090-spring-2024/assignment02/README.md

     **Description:**

+    My query calculates the proportion of accessible stops and multiplies that by the total number of stops, then normalizes that metric by the area of each neighborhood.

+    First, the query joins azavea.neighborhoods with septa.bus_stops to find bus stops within each neighborhood.
+Next, the query counts the number of stops with wheelchair_boarding = 1 within each neighborhood, based on the documentation.
+The query then calculates the percentage of bus stops that are wheelchair accessible within each neighborhood by dividing the count of accessible stops by the total count of stops in the neighborhood to calculate proportion of accessible stops and then multiplying by the number of stops.
+The final step is to area-normalize this value by dividing it by the area of each neighborhood.

 6. What are the _top five_ neighborhoods according to your accessibility metric?

+Overbrook, Olney, Somerton, Bustleton, and Oxford Circle

 7. What are the _bottom five_ neighborhoods according to your accessibility metric?

+Mechanicsville, Bartram Village, Crestmont Farms, West Torresdale, and Woodland Terrace

     **Both #6 and #7 should have the structure:**
     ```sql